OpenDSA/OpenDSA/RST/en/Binary/Huffman.rst

 We often represent a set of items in a computer program by assigning a unique code to each item.
-For example, the standard ASCII coding scheme assigns a unique eight-bit value to each character.
+For example, the standard :term:`ASCII coding <ASCII character coding>` scheme assigns a unique eight-bit value to each character.
-It takes a certain minimum number of bits to provide unique codes for each character.
+It takes a certain minimum number of bits to provide enough unique codes so that we have a different one for each character.
-For example, it takes :math:`\left\lceil log\ 128\right\rceil` or seven bits to provide the 128 unique codes needed to represent the 128 symbols of the ASCII character set.
+For example, it takes :math:`\left\lceil log\ 128\right\rceil` or seven bits to provide the 128 unique codes needed to represent the 128 symbols of the ASCII character set. [#]_

 The requirement for :math:`\left \lceil log\ n \right\rceil` bits to represent :math:`n` unique code values assumes that all codes will be